MartiniDry/Mazette/README.md

 ------

-## Features that need to be implemented in the future
+## Features to implement in the future

  * Saving mazes as an image in many formats (PNG, JPEG, TIFF, SVG, PDF)
  * Color pickers for each maze part